 Canada and the United States share the world's longest land border.
-The two nations are friendly neighbors and major trading partners (each are in each other's top two).
+The two nations are friendly neighbors and major trading partners.

 Everything from cars to fresh vegetables cross the border every day, and 68% of that freight moves in a truck.